These days you can easily share your work on the internet with just a few clicks.

 Many projects are probably self-explanatory but others aren’t.
-Including notes about the project, who the client was, what talents were used, and how the project was marketed are all great to include.
+Notes about the project, who the client was, what skills were used, and how the project was marketed are all great to include.

 Emma Dime’s portfolio includes projects notes and how she solved the client's problem.
 She also includes a quote from the client.

 If you designed a marketing campaign, it’s great to include who else worked on the project, how they measured results and how successful it was.

 Viewing a piece in person is different from seeing them online.
 You can touch them to see what kind of paper they were printed on and you can see little details of color.
 Try to capture this online by including an overall image of the project then zoom in to some of the most interesting areas of each piece and showcase those too.